Melanie Pearson: 1987–2005

 Henry Ramsay brings Melanie home to meet his mother Madge (Anne Charleston), his sister Charlene (Kylie Minogue) and her husband Scott (Jason Donovan).
 Melanie's hiccupping animalistic laugh makes Henry's family feel uneasy and Madge and Charlene conspire to set her up with Mike Young (Guy Pearce) and Gino Rossini (Joey Perrone).
 Henry sees Gino handing Melanie his number and the relationship fizzles out but Melanie and Henry remain friends.
 Melanie is next seen working as a temporary secretary at The Daniels Corporation for Paul Robinson.

 When Henry has relationship difficulties with Bronwyn Davies (Rachel Friend), Melanie is on hand to lend a sympathetic ear during a party.
 Bronwyn mistakes this for something more and is annoyed.
 Henry tries to resume dating Melanie after seeing that he is getting nowhere with Bronwyn but Melanie turns him down.
 The following year Melanie reappears and moves in with Mike, Des Clarke and his son Jamie at Number 28.
 Melanie's chirpy nature immediately wins Des over but when she interferes in his relationship with Jane Harris by taking a call and blasting Jane for her decision to end things with Des, he is angered but comes to realise a long-distance relationship with Jane would not be feasible and forgives Melanie.

-After a one-night stand with Paul, who rejects and hurts her, Melanie finds happiness with nerdy waiter Kelvin Stubbs (Michael Fletcher).
+After a one-night stand with Paul, who rejects and hurts her, Melanie finds happiness with nerdy waiter Kelvin.
 When Kelvin makes a pass at Melanie's friend Christina Alessi (Gayle Blakeney), Melanie refuses to believe her until she uncovers evidence of Kelvin being a love cheat and promptly dumps him.
 Melanie later becomes involved with much older businessman, Roger Walsh (Gregory Ross) and becomes engaged to him but the romance ends when Roger's daughter Tania (Angela Nicholls) opposes the relationship.